gkellogg/gkellogg.github.io/_posts/2015-04-18-implementing-csv-on-the-web.md

 ### Common Properties and Notes

 Common Properties and Notes are simply embedded [JSON-LD](http://www.w3.org/TR/json-ld "JSON-LD 1.0") within the metadata file (although limited) to a specific [dialect](http://www.w3.org/TR/tabular-metadata/#json-ld-dialect) to simplify implementations.
-In Ruby, of course, we have available a full [json-ld gem](http://rubygems.org/gems/json-ld), so turning this into RDF shouldn&#8217;t present any problems.
+In Ruby, of course, we have available a full [json-ld gem](http://rubygems.org/gems/json-ld), so turning this into RDF shouldn't present any problems.

 ## Conclusion